-In response to a problem report, you may receive a manually installable customer-specific patch from your service provider.
-Customer-specific patches are a set of compatible files that deliver fixes to the problems you reported.
+In response to a problem report, you may receive a manually installable Customer-Specific patch from your service provider.
+Customer-Specific patches are a set of compatible files that deliver fixes to the problems you reported.
 Additionally, the patch may include instrumentation necessary for debugging purposes.

-If your system was customized through a manual installation of customer-specific patches, you must ensure that the fixes delivered by the customer-specific patches are included in the current release patch kit before enabling dupatch to overwrite any unknown or missing system files.
+If your system was customized through a manual installation of Customer-Specific patches, you must ensure that the fixes delivered by the Customer-Specific patches are included in the current Release Patch Kit before enabling dupatch to overwrite any unknown or missing system files.

-Warning If you are unsure if the customer-specific patch is included in the official patch kit, do not enable dupatch to overwrite the manually installed customer-specific patch.
-If you must install the official patch being blocked by a customer-specific patch, contact your service provider for assistance.
+Warning If you are unsure if the Customer-Specific patch is included in the Release Patch Kit, do not enable dupatch to overwrite the manually installed Customer-Specific patch.
+If you must install the Release patch being blocked by a Customer-Specific patch, contact your service provider for assistance.

-If the unknown or missing files are attributable to manually installed customer-specific patches that are included in a release patch kit, perform one of the following steps:
+If the unknown or missing files are attributable to manually installed Customer-Specific patches that are included in a Release Patch Kit, perform one of the following steps:

-- If all customer-specific patch files are overwritten by the patches noted in Phase 5, you can safely enable dupatch to overwrite applicable missing or unknown system files. - If some of the customer-specific patch files are not overwritten by the patches noted in Phase 5, contact your service provider for assistance.
+- If all Customer-Specific patch files are overwritten by the patches noted in Phase 5, you can safely enable dupatch to overwrite applicable missing or unknown system files. - If some of the Customer-Specific patch files are not overwritten by the patches noted in Phase 5, contact your service provider for assistance.

-To determine if your customer-specific patch is included in the release patch kit, refer to the Patch Summary and Release Notes for the release patch kit.
+To determine if your Customer-Specific patch is included in the Release Patch Kit, refer to the Patch Summary and Release Notes for the Release Patch Kit.
 See Section 1.4 for information about viewing patch documentation on the Web.